-465 Experiment 3 brings forth the question of the magnitude intensity of the stratospheric intrusion with respect to its effect on the cyclonic circulation at all tropospheric levels around the anomaly.
+Experiment 3 brings forth the question of the magnitude intensity of the stratospheric intrusion with respect to its effect on the cyclonic circulation at all tropospheric levels around the anomaly.
 Experiment 4 tests this effect by changing the magnitude of the intrusion, ie. by varying the anomaly amplitude.
-A lower (-1.0 PVU) and higher (-2.0 PVU) scenario are tested and shown in Figure 12Figure 13.
-For ease of reference, the -1.0 PVU contour is also plotted as a dashed magenta line in Figure 12Figure 13.
-As our definition of the tropopause continues to be -1.5PVU, the resulting intrusion of the lower scenario is very shallow, but does contain a small anomaly close to the depth of Experiment 0 (Figure 12Figure 13-A2).
-Figure 13Figure 14 shows that the magnitude of the intrusion has some effect on the mid-tropospheric cyclogenetic forcing.
-Minimum cross-sectional relative vorticity decreases by 3x10-5s-1 from the low to high anomaly amplitude scenarios, whilst the maximum meridional velocity decreases by 1m.s-1 around the anomaly.
-Anomalies of all magnitudes tested.- induce similar cyclogenetic forcing upon the surface.
-The weaker circulation does result in a slightly lower relative vorticity at the surface (less by only 4x10-3s-1).
-Both the induced Comparable surface pressure and relative vorticity are comparable throughout the scenarios tested. -lowering still results beneath the anomaly.
+A lower (-1.0 PVU) and higher (-2.0 PVU) scenario are tested and shown in Figure 13.
+For ease of reference, the -1.0 PVU contour is also plotted as a dashed magenta line in Figure 13.
+As our definition of the tropopause continues to be -1.5PVU, the resulting intrusion of the lower scenario is very shallow, but does contain a small anomaly close to the depth of Experiment 0 (Figure 13-A2).
+Figure 14 shows that the magnitude of the intrusion has some effect on the mid-tropospheric cyclogenetic forcing.
+Minimum cross-sectional relative vorticity decreases by $3x10^{-5}s^{-1}$ from the low to high anomaly amplitude scenarios, whilst the maximum meridional velocity decreases by $1m.s^{-1}$ around the anomaly.
+The weaker circulation does result in a slightly lower relative vorticity at the surface (less by only $4x10^{-7}s^{-1}$).
+Comparable surface pressure lowering still results beneath the anomaly.
 For the higher magnitude scenario, the opposite is true.
-A slight strengthening (by similar magnitudes) are seen in both the circulations around the anomaly (increase in maximum meridional velocity of 1m.s-1) and at the surface (increase in the relative vorticity by $3 \times 10^{-7} \text{s}^{-4}$).
+A slight strengthening (by similar magnitudes) are seen in both the circulations around the anomaly (increase in maximum meridional velocity of $1m.s^{-1}$) and at the surface (increase in the relative vorticity by $3x10^{-7}s^{-1}$).
+The results of Experiment 4 reaffirm the findings in experiment 3, ie. that the vertical intensity of the stratospheric intrusion could play a more vital role in affecting surface circulation than the magnitude of the PV intrusion.